eqmvii/berlin-zero/prompts.md

 Update the script so that it writes the output to a word_count.md markdown file in the root directory

 Model: Cascade (SWE-1)

+### Eric Note

+That siad it was SWE-1, but it was acPrompt sent to claude 3.7 sonnet

+Create part1/chapter1/chapter_content.md and write chapter 1.
+Use the chapter summary markdown file in that folder to guide you.

+It must be at least 1,100 words long.
+Make it exciting!

+Prompt sent to gemini 2.5 pro.
+It lies!

+## Prompt 11

+Create part1/chapter1/chapter_content.md and write chapter 1.
+Use the chapter summary markdown file in that folder to guide you.

+It must be at least 1,100 words long.
+Make it exciting!

+Prompt sent to gemini 2.5 pro.
+It lies!